zkmoney/mantl/docs/getting_started/digitalocean.md

 If you don't want to keep your access token in a file, you can instead write it to an environment variable:

+  - DIGITALOCEAN\_TOKEN
+    The DigitalOcean token to use for Terraform-created resources

 ### Regions and Sizes